 Press Release (pdf)

-**Homer is currently on view in a special installation on the third floor along with prints from SCMA’s collection by Robert Rauschenberg through January 12, 2014**
+**Homer is on view in a special installation on the third floor along with prints from SCMA’s collection by Robert Rauschenberg through January 12, 2014**

 John Chamberlain’s early sculpture Homer (1960) is a major recent acquisition made possible by the generous bequest of Isabel Brown Wilson (class of 1953).
 The sculpture, purchased from the Rauschenberg Foundation, was formerly in the personal collection of artist Robert Rauschenberg (1925–2008), who amassed an important collection of the work of three generations of American artists of the twentieth century, including visual and performing artists as well as choreographers.